DaveBenham/VenomModules/README.md

 - **RTrg (Retriggerable Full)** - The stage runs to completion and then the envelope advances to the next stage.
 However, the stage can be terminated prematurely by retriggering a new envelope.
 A retrigger happens when the Gate goes low before or during the stage, and then goes high during the RTrg stage.
 - **Gate (Gated)** - The stage is gated, meaning the stage runs to completion unless the main Gate goes low.
 This is the only mode available to the Sustain stage.
 When the main Gate goes low the envelope immediately proceeds to the next stage that is not Gated, or else terminates if none exists.

+### GATE output, trigger button, and LED light
+The stage gate output is high at 10V for as long as the stage is active, otherwise it is 0V.

+The small unlabeled button above and to the left of the port controls whether the onset of the stage produces a 1 msec trigger at the Gate Trigs output.

+The LED light above and to the right of the port glows yellow when the stage is active.
+When working with polyphony the brightness of the LED is proportional to the percentage of channels that are in that stage.

 ### *Variable knobs and CV inputs*
-The functions of the remaining knobs and inputs change depending on the chosen stage Action.
+The functions of the remaining stage knobs and inputs change depending on the chosen stage Action.

 **<u>Move, Rise, and Fall action controls<u/>**
 <img src="doc/EnvelopeFactory_Move.png" width="75"/>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="doc/EnvelopeFactory_Move.png" width="75"/>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="doc/EnvelopeFactory_Move.png" width="75"/>